 The International Wolf Center maintains a live wolf exhibit, featuring our Exhibit Pack to enhance both in-person and online educational experiences.
 These ambassador wolves contribute to the Center’s mission by reinforcing our educational messages and by creating a connection with each one of our visitors.

-The Exhibit Pack refers to the wolves in the main enclosure.
-Members of the pack may vary as wolves age and new wolf pups are socialized and added to the Exhibit.
+The Exhibit Pack refers to the wolves in the main enclosure visible to our in-person visitors.
+Members of the pack may vary as wolves age and new wolf pups are socialized and added to the pack.
+In 2023, the Exhibit Pack consists of five ambassador wolves which includes: Axel and Grayson, arctic gray wolves born on May 2, 2016; Rieka, born May 23, 2021; and Blackstone and Caz, born April 6, 2022.

 Please consider a gift to help support our ambassador wolves.
-Whether you would like to support the socialization process of our newest pups, aid in the continued care of our ambassador wolves or honor any of the “Gone But Not Forgotten” ambassador wolves, your support helps provide the continued care of current and future wolf pack mates.
+Whether you would like to support the socialization process of our newest pups, aid in the continued care of our ambassador wolves or honor any of the “Gone But Not Forgotten” ambassador wolves, your support helps provide the continued care of current and future wolf packmates.
+You can support the ongoing care of our ambassador wolves through membership, donations, sponsorships, and our Amazon Wishlist, among other ways.

-The Retired Pack has been in existence since 2002, when the 1993 litter was systematically tested for weakness.
+The Retired Pack has been in existence since 2002 when the 1993 litter was systematically tested for weakness.
 The instigators of those testing behaviors were Shadow and Malik, the arctic wolves who were born on May 8, 2000.
-Testing is a natural process that occurs in the wild as well as in captivity.
-The difference is that in the wild, wolves have the freedom to leave their pack or disperse.
-In captivity, managers have to make that decision for the wolves.
-So, we maintain a retired pack when those aging wolf decisions need to be made.
-The original Retired Pack of Mackenzie, Lakota and Lucas have all passed on.
+Testing is a natural process that occurs in the wild as well as with ambassador wolves, the difference is that in the wild, wolves have the freedom to leave their pack or disperse.
+For our ambassador wolves, the wolf care team has to make that decision for the wolves.
+Since its inception, several wolves have transitioned into retirement, with the move based on pack dynamics or aging health conditions.
+The wolf care team members are diligent in ensuring that the wolves’ quality of life is the focus of care in those final years.

-Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.
+Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, webinars, and webcams positioned throughout the retirement area.

 The Center’s ambassador wolves represent their wild counterparts and are our best teachers, exhibiting behaviors and displaying their physical adaptations to the world.
-You can support the ongoing care of our ambassador wolves through membership, donations, Wolf Guardian Sponsorships, and exclusive Wolf Den Store merchandise.
+You can support the ongoing care of our ambassador wolves through membership, donations, sponsorships, and exclusive Wolf Den Store merchandise.

 The Gone But Not Forgotten wolves are those wolves that were International Wolf Center ambassador wolves but have since passed away.
 This section serves as a reminder of all the great educational opportunities these wolves provided during their lives and the lessons we’ve learned.
 The instincts that make a wolf successful in the wild, such as strong social bonding with pack members, maintenance of defined rank order, and ability to distinguish vulnerability in prey animals as well as fellow pack mates, makes a wolf a challenge in a captive environment.
 The challenge is indeed great but we are up to it and more committed than ever to provide the best possible care of our wolves.